 Chair stated that there is a need for further members of the Investment Board, particularly from the private sector.
+Action: To garner interest from board members at part Board meeting and subsequently.

 Action: To garner interest from board members at next Board meeting and subsequently discuss at Appointments Committee